henriquemattosesilva/WatchFaceDitto/README.md

 # Versions
-English, Spanish and Portuguese (Brazil)
+Language: English, Spanish and Portuguese (Brazil)
+Color: Colorful and Black and White

 If you want to do it in a new language, to write the weekdays I used the font Montserrat Semibold.